A Classic Southern Sweet Potato Souffle Recipe from Historic Beaufort, N.C.

 Sweet Potato Souffle dish that is perfect for the holidays. #Holidays #SideDishes #SweetPotatoes

-Beautiful, historic Beaufort, N.C.
+Beautiful, historic Beaufort, N.C. with its beautiful boats.

 North Carolina is a top producing Sweet Potato state